nemanjam/nemanjam.github.io/README.md

 ### 3. Vercel

+You have three options to deploy to Vercel: 1.
+Deploy button, 2.
+Local and 3.
+Github Actions.

 #### Deploy button

 Just click the button bellow and follow the wizard to create a new project, set environment variables, build and deploy.